HoloTuberKit/HoloTuberKit-RealTime/README.md

 HoloTuberKit WebRTC is a simple solution for volumetric video capture and AR visualization.
 I offer both capture and viewer apps compatible with various platforms:

 ## Capture Apps Compatibility
+1. Azure Kinect<br>
-1. Azure Kinect(For Windows.
-Ensure to install [Azure Kinect Sensor SDK v1.4.1](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md).)
+(*)For Windows.
+Ensure to install [Azure Kinect Sensor SDK v1.4.1](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md).
 2. True Depth Camera(For iOS Devices. iPhoneX or newer)<br>
 (*)For using True Depth app please send an email(**tks.yoshinaga[at]gmail.com**) for sign up.

 ## Viewer Apps Compatibility
 1. XREAL(Nreal) Light
+2. Android Phone<br>
-2. Android Phone (ARCore compatibility is required.
-Also it must be developer mode.)
+(*)ARCore compatibility is required.
+Also make sure Developer mode is turned on.
 3. iPhone/iPad (ARKit compatibility is required)<br>
 (*)For using iOS app please send an email(**tks.yoshinaga[at]gmail.com**) for sign up.
-4. Meta Quest (It must be developer mode.)
+4. Meta Quest<br>
+(*)Make sure Developer mode is turned on for your Meta Quest device.
+Also, please use SideQuest to install the application.
+5. LookingGlass Portrait<br>
-5. LookingGlass Portrait (For Windows.
-Please install [LookingGlass Bridge](https://lookingglassfactory.com/software/looking-glass-bridge).)
+(*)For Windows.
+Please install [LookingGlass Bridge](https://lookingglassfactory.com/software/looking-glass-bridge).

 Check out the YouTube demo video for reference.